mindspore-ai/docs/tutorials/source_en/parallel/operator_parallel.md

 ### Configuring the Distributed Environment

-Specify the run mode, run device, run card number, etc. through the context interface.
-Unlike single-card scripts, parallel scripts also need to specify the parallel mode `parallel_mode` to be semi-automatic parallel mode, and initialize HCCL or NCCL communication through init. `max_size` limits the maximum amount of device memory a model can have, in order to leave enough device memory for communication on the Ascend hardware platform, GPU does not need to set.
-If `device_target` is not set here, it will be automatically specified as the backend hardware device corresponding to the MindSpore package.
+Unlike single card scripts, parallel scripts also need to initialize the communication domain through the `init` interface.
+In addition, limiting the model's maximum available device memory via the `max_size` of the `set_memory` interface leaves enough device memory for communication on the Ascend hardware platform.

 ```python
 import mindspore as ms